Enrolling your child in a

 - 2. Students who are District 196 residents and attend daycare in the attendance area of a magnet school they want to attend, in accordance with Policy 502, Student Transfers (daycare transfer form required)

-- 5 Get your health immunizations - Specific Minnesota immunization requirements exist for elementary, middle and high school students.
+- 5 Get your health immunizations - Specific Minnesota immunization requirements exist for preschool, elementary, middle and high school students.
 Your child may not attend school in Minnesota without proof of proper immunizations or a signed statement of conscientious objection.
-There is no grace period.
 Talk with your child's healthcare provider and/or school nurse about the current immunization requirements for admission to school.
 View our entrance requirements page to see the requirements for your child's grade level and ensure all immunization conditions are met prior to the the first day of school.
 The Dakota County Public Health Department (www.co.dakota.mn.us or 952-891-7500) maintains a list of public immunization clinics.

 - 6 What to bring with you to school - What to bring when you come to school to register your child for kindergarten:

-- Proof of proper immunizations, and
+- Proof of required immunizations, and

 - Proof of early childhood screening.

 Steps to open enrolling your out-of-district child in District 196 (Interdistrict)

 1 Complete state enrollment options application - Out-of-district students who want to transfer into District 196 must complete the State Enrollment Options Program application.
 Please submit the application by January 15 for enrollment in the following school year.
 Information about student transfers is available in District Policy 502, Student Transfers and in Administrative Regulation 502.4.1AR, Student Transfers: State Enrollment Options Program.
 NOTE: If a student wants to transfer out of District 196, please contact the school district the student would like to attend.